bxparks/AceTime/docs/date_time_timezone.md

 needs to be saved for a longer period of time, it should be saved to another char buffer.

-The `getUtcOffsetForDateTime(localDateTime)` method returns the best guess of the total UTC offset at the given local date time.
-This method is not normally expected to be used by the app developer directly.
+The `getOffsetDateTime(localDateTime)` method returns the best guess of the `OffsetDateTime` at the given local date time.
+This method is used by `ZonedDateTime::forComponents()` and is exposed mostly for debugging.
 The reaon that this is a best guess is because the local date time is sometime ambiguious during a DST transition.
 For example, if the local clock shifts from 01:00 to 02:00 at the start of summer, then the time of 01:30 does not exist.
-If the `getUtcOffsetForDateTime()` method is given a non-existing time, it makes an educated guess at what the user meant.
+If the `getOffsetDateTime()` method is given a non-existing time, it makes an educated guess at what the user meant.
 Additionally, when the local time transitions from 02:00 to 01:00 in the autumn, a given local time such as 01:30 occurs twice.
-If the `getUtcOffsetForDateTime()` method is given a time of 01:30, it will arbitrarily decide which offset to return.
+If the `getOffsetDateTime()` method is given a time of 01:30, it will arbitrarily decide which offset to return.

 The `isUtc()`, `isDst()` and `setDstOffset(TimeOffset)` methods are valid *only* if the `TimeZone` is a `kTypeManual`.
 Otherwise, `isUtc()` and `isDst()` return